-Although mutant studies (5-7) and simulations (2, 3, 9) have demonstrated very clearly the dominant influence of Q_f on the selectivity of the calcium channel, it has remained unclear why particular values of Q_f should be optimal for selectivity or how many such values may exist.
+Although mutant studies [5-7] and simulations [2, 3, 9] have demonstrated very clearly the dominant influence of Q_f on the selectivity of the calcium channel, it has remained unclear why particular values of Q_f should be optimal for selectivity or how many such values may exist.

-Multi-ion knock-on single-file conductivity (11-14) is assumed to be one of the possible mechanisms allowing to resolve the paradox of high selectivity and high conductance in calcium ion channel (15, 16), The discreteness of the ionic occupancy plays a significant role in channel conductivity and is expected to manifest as discrete multi-ion steps/bands in the dependences of occupancy and conductance on concentration, time and other parameters (17-19).
-These steps/bands are related to barrier-less knock-on conduction mechanism that has been suggested as being the underlying mechanism responsible for the conductivity and selectivity of ion channels (14)
+Selectivity and conductivity of calcium channel are connected with strong ion-ion repulsion and multiion occupancy of the SF [2, 8, 11].
+The discreteness of the ionic occupancy also plays a significant role in ion channels conductivity and is expected to manifest as discrete multi-ion steps/bands in the dependences of occupancy and conductance on concentration, time and other parameters [12-14].
+These steps/bands are related to barrier-less knock-on conduction mechanism that has been suggested as being the underlying mechanism responsible for the conductivity and selectivity of ion channels [15].

 In this article, we show that the Ca^{2+} conductance and selectivity of a simple model of calcium channels forms a regular structure of conduction/selectivity bands (regions) as a function of Q_f , separated by non-conduction bands, related to saturated, barrier-less, conductivity with different numbers of Ca^{2+} ions involved in the conduction.
-The conductance peak obtained in (2) is one part of this structure.
+The conductance peak obtained in [2] is one part of this structure.
 We infer that all calcium-selective channels (both wild-type and mutants) should correspond to one of these bands.

-Methods
+2. Methods

-The reduced axis-symmetrical model (Figure 1) represents the selectivity filter (SF) of a calcium ion channel (2, 3).
+The reduced axis-symmetrical model (Figure 1) represents the selectivity filter (SF) of a calcium ion channel [2, 3].
 Extracellular (left) and intracellular (right) baths are filled by ionic sodium-only, calcium-only or mixed sodium-calcium in-water solution.
 In this research we use an asymmetrical ionic concentration: $C_L > 0$, $C_R = 0$.

 Figure 1.
 Reduced axis-symmetrical model of the calcium ion channel.
-The selectivity filter of a calcium ion channel is modelled as a water-filled cylindrical hole of radius $R=3\text{\AA}$ and length $L=16\text{\AA}$ through the protein hub in a cellular membrane with a centrally-placed uniformly-charged rigid ring with negative charge $Q{r}=0-6.5\text{e}$.
+The selectivity filter of a calcium ion channel is modelled as a water-filled cylindrical hole of radius $R=3\text{\AA}$ and length $L=16\text{\AA}$ through the protein hub in a cellular membrane with a centrally-placed uniformly-charged rigid ring with negative charge Q=0-6.5e.
 The right-hand bath (modeling extracellular space) contains a non-zero concentrations of Ca2+ and Na+ ions.

 The minimum possible radius R of the SF of an L-type calcium channel has been determined as being R=2.8Å.
 We use the value of R=3.0Å.
-We choose the length L=16Å as being close to the parameter value used in (3).
+We choose the length L=16Å as being close to the parameter value used in [3].
 Moving sodium and calcium ions are described as charged particles of radius $R_i \approx 1$ Å (matching both ions), with diffusion coefficients of D{Na} =1.17x10-9 m2/s and D{Ca} =0.79 x 10-9 m2/s, respectively.